Sessions

 • start: A Unix timestamp, in milliseconds, indicating when the session was created.

-These properties can be accessed directly within your or to display or process session-specific information.
+These properties can be accessed directly within your views or pages to display or process session-specific information.

 view MyIPTest{